mvolkmann/blog/src/astro.md

 | `'hybrid'`     | All pages default to being generated at build time.                |
 | `'server'`     | All pages default to being generated on the server when requested. |

+Perhaps a better name for "hybrid" would have been "client" since it is the opposite of the "server" option.

 In "hybrid" mode, to cause a specific page to NOT be generated at build time, add the following line in the component script: